peter88213/nvhelp-en/source/nv_aeon2/index.rst

 Aeon Timeline 2 > Information
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  Show information about an existing Aeon Timeline 2 project, if any.
+-  Show information about an existing *Aeon Timeline 2* project, if any.
-   Aeon Timeline 2 and novelibre file dates are compared.
+   *Aeon Timeline 2* and *novelibre* file dates are compared.

 Aeon Timeline 2 > Update the timeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a timeline exists, update it from novelibre, otherwise createa new timeline.
+If a timeline exists, update it from *novelibre*, otherwise createa new timeline.

 Aeon Timeline 2 > Update the project
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Update the novelibre project from the timeline, if existing.
+Update the *novelibre* project from the timeline, if existing.

 Aeon Timeline 2 > Add or update moon phase data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~